VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/languages.md

 I really recommend [A half-hour to learn Rust](https://fasterthanli.me/blog/2020/a-half-hour-to-learn-rust/)

-[Nannou](https://nannou.cc/), is a creative coding framework for Rust that's pretty nifty too.
+[Nannou](https://nannou.cc/), is a creative coding framework for Rust that's pretty nifty, too.

 To show the maturity, just check out https://www.redox-os.org/, a full OS written in Rust!